mediaburst/clockwork-ruby/README.md

 ### Send multiple SMS messages with an optional client ID

-You should not use the +Clockwork::SMS#deliver+ method for each message, but instead use the +Clockwork::API#deliver_messages+ method to send multiple messages in the same API request.
+You should not use the `Clockwork::SMS#deliver` method for each message, but instead use the `Clockwork::API#deliver_messages` method to send multiple messages in the same API request.

     messages = [
         { :to => '441234123456', :content => 'This is a test message.', :client_id => '1' },